Mathtin/vkbot/README.md

 ```

 ##Creating own reaction
-Instruction will be added soon.
+Instructions will be added soon.
 You can still write your own reaction using react_ask.py or react_cmd.py as example.